kuspia/MERN_course/Blockchain.md

  ```

 ![image](https://user-images.githubusercontent.com/63403330/184111318-948b4b81-6583-41c8-942c-7d7a3735822e.png)

 do ```truffle migrate --reset``` if u do any change in .sol file else it wn't be reflected

-what's infura? let u connect with testnet or mainnet easily and let u deploy ur contract, since we have seen how truffle help us to deploy the contract on ganache it's time to see on ropsten network
+what's infura (_full node_) ? and infura api url let u connect with testnet or mainnet easily and let u deploy ur contract, since we have seen how truffle help us to deploy the contract on ganache it's time to see on ropsten network

-am i right so do the changes in truffle file as hwon below and understand what we did
+so do the changes in truffle file as shwon below and understand what we did

 ```
-const HDWalletProvider = require('@truffle/hdwallet-provider');
-mnemonic = provide it yourself
+const HDWalletProvider = require('@truffle/hdwallet-provider'); // it let u connect infura to truffle and use ur wallet mnemonic = provide it yourself

      ropsten: {